Healthdirect Free Australian health advice you can count on.

 • have had test results suggesting you may have diabetes

-Additional diabetes tests, such as the HbA1c test, may be needed if your doctor thinks you may have diabetes.
+You may need other diabetes tests, such as the HbA1c test, if your doctor thinks you might have diabetes.
+This has become the most common method for checking long term sugar levels.

-Blood glucose tests may also be recommended if you have symptoms that may be related to low blood glucose levels.
+Your doctor may also recommend blood glucose tests if you have symptoms of low blood glucose levels.

 How do I prepare for a blood glucose test?

-For a fasting blood glucose test, you can't eat anything for 8 to 12 hours before the test.
-You should drink only water.
-Drinking water before your blood test may make it easier to take your blood.
+For a fasting blood glucose test, you must not eat anything for at least 8 hours before the test.
+You may drink only water.

 There is no special preparation for a random blood glucose test.